KiltedCode/khandaria-campaign/sessions/2022/2022-12-01-victory-at-cost.md

 `Prince of Earth` fixes pants and moves forward
 cant find the `Paladins`
 `Qa'dat` flies to wagons, gets down to their level
-`Cedric` flies up and over to the wagons
+`Caedric` flies up and over to the wagons
 `Paladins` moving towards carts (see footprints)
 large numbers of dragons fly over the battlefield
 focused on animals with carts